areeven/worktest_robot_challenge/README.md

 I installed necessary dependencies and started to create my server.ts Added some errorhandling middleware as well as a Logger to output to the console.

+Going forward I have to refactor some of my code to fit the api.